-Would You Really Want to Raise Your Kids in "Sin City"?
+Would You Really Want to Raise Kids in "Sin City"?

-After living in Las Vegas for almost seven years, one statement keeps coming up when my husband and I are talking: I'm so glad we aren't raising kids here!
+After living in Las Vegas for almost seven years, my husband and I felt the same way: we're so glad we aren't raising kids here!

 This job was, out of all the places it could have been, in Las Vegas.
 We had only been here a couple of times before.
 One time was actually with our two sons.
 I don't remember exactly how old they were, but they were young teens at the time.
 We had come here for a show at the Las Vegas Hilton, which is now called Westgate.

 At their age, they were not actually allowed to walk through the gaming machine area of the casino.
 They had to stay on designated pathways.
-During the day, we did things that were child and teen friendly, since Vegas at the time was trying to update their image as a child friendly place.
+During the day, we did things that were child and teen-friendly, since Vegas at the time was trying to update its image as a child-friendly place.
 We went to see the Fountains of Bellagio, the outdoor pirate show that was running at the time at Treasure Island, and the volcano show at Mirage.

-Now this was on the North end of the strip, between Circus Circus and Stratosphere, a notoriously sketchy part of the strip.
-Honestly, I guess it could happen other places, but the chances of it happening here are significantly higher I think.
-So, if you see piles near a sidewalk, it may not be something left by a dog - just sayin!
+Now, this was on the North end of the strip, between Circus Circus and Stratosphere, a notoriously sketchy part of the strip.
+Honestly, I guess it could happen in other places, but the chances of it happening here are significantly higher I think.
+So, if you see piles near a sidewalk, it may not be something left by a dog.
+Just saying!

 How did I get off on that tangent!
-Aside from the ridiculous things you may see here, not the least of which being mostly naked women and men with things like glitter, band aids and pasties covering up the parts that would make what their doing "indecent exposure," there are other things here that you would not want kids to be continuously exposed to.
+Aside from the ridiculous things you may see here (mostly naked women and men with things like glitter, band-aids and pasties covering up their private areas), there are other things here that you would not want kids to be continuously exposed to.

-Walk through almost any casino, and you'll see young, scantily dressed girls dancing on tables, distracting men to get them to spend more money.
-In Vegas, money is the thing that drives most of the aberrant behaviors you see.
-Less than savory "characters" you come across in places like Fremont Street are another deterrent to bringing kids to, or trying to raise them in Las Vegas.
+Walk through almost any casino and you'll see young, scantily dressed girls dancing on tables, distracting men to get them to spend more money.
+In Vegas, money drives most of the aberrant behaviors you see.

-Many of the visitors here are only here for a short time, celebrating things like bachelor or bachelorette parties, weddings, anniversaries and other events and they know that whatever they do here most likely won't get back to the people wherever it is that they came from.
-So, it becomes a free for all.
-Although with social media, news may get back there after all!
-So, you tend to see more incidents of public drunkenness, brawls and unsavory behavior.
+Many of the visitors here are only here for a short time, celebrating things like bachelor or bachelorette parties, weddings, anniversaries, and other events and they know that whatever they do here most likely won't get back to the people wherever it is that they came from.
+So, it becomes a free-for-all.
+Although with social media, the news may get back there after all!
+So, you tend to see more incidents of public drunkenness, brawls, and unsavory behavior.